lisazhao30/lisazhao30/README.md

 ### Hi, I'm Lisa 👋

-- 🎓 I am a 1B Systems Design Engineering student at the University of Waterloo
+- 🎓 I am a 2A Systems Design Engineering student at the University of Waterloo
 - 👩🏻‍💻 I'm interested in frontend and fullstack development!
-- 📚 Currently learning more about testing frameworks (Jest)
+- 📚 Currently learning more about Python
-- 🌅 In my spare time, I like to go on long sunset walks
 - 📱 Connect with me on [LinkedIn](https://www.linkedin.com/in/lisazhao03/ "LinkedIn")

 <!--